Affiliate links on Android Authority may earn us a commission. Learn more.

-Finally, talk about SoCs will often mention something called the manufacturing process.
-It’s listed as a number in nanometers (nm).
-Generally speaking, the smaller the nm size, the smaller the internal wiring of the SoC.
-This is better for power efficiency and silicon area size.
-Although there are different methods of manufacturing that can make direct comparisons tricky.
-7nm is currently the smallest available manufacturing process used by smartphone SoCs.
+You may have also heard of something along the lines of a manufacturing process in the context of SoCs.
+It’s often listed as a number in nanometers (nm).
+Generally speaking, the smaller the nm size, the smaller the internal components of the SoC.
+This is better for power efficiency and compactness.
+That said, there are different methods of manufacturing that can make direct comparisons tricky.
+At the time of writing, 4nm is the smallest available manufacturing process used for smartphone SoCs.

 Examples of an SoC

-Now that we have a brief overview of what an SoC is, how about a few examples.
-In the smartphone space, Qualcomm, Samsung Semiconductor, Huawei’s HiSilicon, and MediaTek are the four biggest names in the business.
+Now that we have a brief overview of what an SoC is, let’s take a look at a few examples.
+In the smartphone space, Qualcomm, Samsung Semiconductor, HUAWEI’s HiSilicon, and MediaTek are the four biggest names in the business.
 Chances are that your smartphone has a chip from one of these companies in it.

-Qualcomm is largest provider of smartphone SoCs, shipping chips for the majority of flagship, mid-tier, and even low-end smartphone releases each ear.
+Qualcomm is the largest provider of smartphone SoCs, shipping chips for the majority of flagship, mid-tier, and even low-end smartphones each year.
 Qualcomm’s SoCs fall under the Snapdragon branding.
-Premium chips boasting the company’s best technology come under the Snapdragon 800 series banner, such as the latest Snapdragon 865.
-Mid and super-mid tier products are branded with Snapdragon 600 and 700 series names respectively.
-Such as the Snapdragon 765 which sports 5G connectivity.
-Entry level products are named under the 400 series.
+Premium chips boasting the company’s best technology come under the Snapdragon 8 banner, such as the latest Snapdragon 8 Gen 2.
+Mid and upper-mid-tier products are branded with Snapdragon 600 and 7 series names respectively.
+For example, the Snapdragon 7 Gen 1 is a relatively new mid-range chip that sports 5G connectivity.
+Finally, you’ll find entry-level products under the 400 series.

-Samsung’s Exynos SoCs operate on a similar premium, mid, and entry tier scale.
+Samsung’s Exynos SoCs operate on a similar premium, mid, and entry-tier scale.
 These were previously listed as the Exynos 9900, 9800, and 9600 series, with Exynos 7000 series products propping up the budget end of the portfolio.
-However, Samsung’s latest high-end chip is the Exynos 990, while the Exynos 980 is a 5G mid-tier chipset.
+However, Samsung’s latest high-end chip is the Exynos 2200.

 It all starts with the CPU

-You might be familiar with the term processor as this is often used interchangeably with CPU in this circle of conversation.
+You might be familiar with the term processor as this is often used interchangeably with the central processing unit (CPU) in this circle of conversation.
 A CPU is the most commonly used type of processor.
 It’s designed to be highly flexible and suitable for a wide range of tasks.
 As such, the CPU runs the Android operating system and your apps.
 It’s also partly responsible for synchronizing data between other processors inside the SoC.